densh/talks/code-as-data-2016-04-09/index.md

 1. Where does the idea comes from?
 1. What about Scala?
-1. Why do people do it?
+1. What are the use cases?

 ---